-Poker is like real life, sort of.
+Poker is like real life.
 Every game, every hand, is a fresh scenario, with certain constraints.
 Some elements known, some unknown.
 Partly based on the probabilities of the cards.
 Partly based on the skills and personalities of the players who come and go from the table.
 Partly based on the room you are in, the distractions, how well you slept.
 Whether you are winning or losing.
 Like that.Continue reading “‘Pay attention’: Hard lessons from the poker table”

 Kayaking in the Bay of Fundy, I saw a giant shark fin coming at me out of the mist.
 My heart raced.
 My brain snapped into high gear.
 I was, in a word, afraid.